 “The thing is, Valentine’s Day is a Western conspiracy to exploit the Indian markets.
 They have commodified love and are shamelessly selling it in the stores!
 The Rakhi symbolizes everything opposite to this,” explains Akanksha.

-The poor heart-broken blokes have taken to social media to express their despair.
-V-Day for many is that day of the year when they feel empowered enough to ask out the girl they like.
-But now with the terror of girls taking up their master weapon for a second time in the year, many guys feel scared of stepping outside their homes, lest their crush might pounce on them with a “bhaiya” and a smile on her lips.
-This has brought a new side of the male sex.
-There are videos on YouTube showcasing future male-versions of Adele and Talyor Swift.
-Do not be surprised if more “Kolaveri Dis” plague your radio.
+Heart-broken guys have taken to social media to express their despair.
+Valentine’s Day for many is that day of the year when they feel empowered enough to ask out the girl they like.
+But now with the terror of girls taking up their master weapon for a second time in the year, many guys feel scared of stepping outside their homes.

-While deliberations on the subject continue, a range of responses have been observed.
-Certain pro-Hindutva groups along with RSS called this a “much awaited enlightening” of Indian youth.
+Certain pro-Hindutva groups called this a “much awaited enlightening” of Indian youth.
 They have expressed hope for a “more pure future” that would be “in concurrence with our glorious past and traditions”.